notional-labs/notional/incidents/terra-position-paper.md

 Just before writing that paper, I hosted a twitter space titled "euthanize terra".
 I argued that it was a Zombie chain, and its continued existence is dangerous.

 ...but apparently I was wrong, though not entirely.
-That's good, too, because euthanasia sis a very grim perspective indeed.
+That's good, too, because euthanasia is a very grim perspective indeed.

 ## Present state and concise recommendations